igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

-: The loss bits transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1 indicating the level of QL-bits support.
+: The loss bits transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1 indicating the level of loss bits support.

-When loss_bits parameter is present, the peer is allowed to change R-bits in the short packet header to QL-bits if the peer sends loss_bits=1.
+When loss_bits parameter is present, the peer is allowed to use reserved bits in the short packet header as loss bits if the peer sends loss_bits=1.

-When loss_bits is set to 1, the sender will change R-bits to QL-bits if the peer includes the loss_bits transport parameter.
+When loss_bits is set to 1, the sender will use reserved bits as loss bits if the peer includes the loss_bits transport parameter.

 A client MUST NOT use remembered value of loss_bits for 0-RTT connection.

 ## Short Packet Header  {#shortheader}

-When sending loss bits has been negotiated, the QL-bits replace the R-bits in the short packet header (see Section 17.3 of {{QUIC-TRANSPORT}}).
+When sending loss bits has been negotiated, the reserved (R) bits are replaced by the loss (Q and L) bits in the short packet header (see Section 17.3 of
+{{QUIC-TRANSPORT}}).

 ~~~
     0 1 2 3 4 5 6 7